Dealing With the Coronavirus: Dos and Don'ts of Essential Oil Use (Updated April 2020)

 First off on the list of don’ts of essential oil use and tackling the virus is to avoid putting essential oils on face masks—and we’re not talking about the well-loved skincare product type of mask.

-Since masks are essential for healthcare providers and infected individuals, the mass shortage of face masks isn’t helping the spread of the virus at all.
-If you do fall under the category of people required to wear face masks, avoid dropping essential oils on your mask.
+If you’re going to wear a face mask, avoid dropping essential oils on your mask.
 This can significantly diminish the effectiveness of wearing masks.
 Moreover, certain essential oils are too potent to inhale for long periods or to be placed against the skin.

 Tea tree essential oil is well-known for its poisonous effect on animals.
 But aside from this, you might want to be wary of using other essential oils around your pets.
 These essential oils include but not limited to cinnamon, peppermint, pine, ylang-ylang, wintergreen, clove, citrus, and pennyroyal.